 2. Motion Arcs

 Not every movement happen in the straight line, because if they did, we will all appear to be floating, it is essential to implement the curved path of the movement known as an arc.
-Using arcs in animation will create a realistic movement that is natural to the eyes.
+Using arcs in animation will create the realistic movement that is natural to the eyes.

 3. Overlapping Action